What is "Programmatic"?

 |Terms||Explanation / Description|

-Another great benefit of using programmatic advertising enables the use of a data-driven approach, allowing for better targeting instead of the spray-and-pray approach used in the traditional media.
-The audience becomes the key factor and less emphasis on the placement of the media.
+Another great benefit of using programmatic advertising enables the use of a data-driven approach, allowing for better targeting instead of the spray-and-pray approach used in traditional media.
+The audience becomes the key factor and less emphasis is placed on the placement of the media.

 These channels - OTT, CTV, Video, Audio, Native, Display, Email, and DOOH, are commonly referred to as "programmatic channels" despite the misnomer, as described above.

-There are 2 general methods to connect to the channels, (a) by means of using the Open-RTB specifications; (b) private APIs provided by each of the media platforms, such as social media including Facebook, Instagram, LinkedIn and search including Google Search.
+There are 2 general methods to connect to the channels, (a) by means of using the Open-RTB specifications; (b) private APIs provided by each of the media platforms, such as social media including Facebook, Instagram, LinkedIn, and search (Google Search).

 |Pricing Mechanism and Buying Models||

 A. Open Auction Based:

 B. Non-Auction Based (or Fixed Price):